nmachine-io/doc-site/docs/walkthrough/getting-started.md

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+---
+sidebar_position: 0
+sidebar_label: "Getting Started"
+---

-# Getting Started For Publishers
+# Getting Started

-This guides takes us through building a simple platform around a simple Kubernetes application, publishing it, and pushing updates. **Pre-requisites**:
-1. Access to a Kubernetes Cluster with a valid `context`
-1. Python3 installed (and ideally  `pipenv`)
-1. An understanding of the [Key concepts](/)
+## Synopsis

+**Objective**.
+Build a simple NMachine, learn the basics of the KAMA SDK along the way.

+**Requirements**.
+A Kubernetes Cluster and Python3.

+## Step 1: Create the project

+Create a directory

+## Step 2: Install the Client

 ### 1. Install the desktop client